If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 “Was that Sato?”
 Jasper asks.

-“Another friend.
+“Another friend, my boss actually.
 Hey Jasper, I have to go out.
 So you stay inside.”
 Apricot says.

 “Again!?”
 Jasper moans.
 “I thought we were going to hang out while Mom and Dad were gone.”